 Tutorials can be proposed in the following three categories:

 Tutorial proposals should be emailed to Philippe.Geril@eurosis.org, by indicating the type of tutorial you would like to suggest.
-(T1, T2 or T3) before April 30, 2007.
+(T1, T2 or T3) before DECEMBER 15, 2017.
+A confirmation email will be sent to verify that the proposal was received.

 Examples of topic areas for tutorial proposals should mirror the topics in the list of conference themes and workshops.